Topic

 Compare Transitions Gen 8, XTRActive, Hoya Sensity, and Zeiss PhotoFusion X. Activation speed, fade time, behind-windshield performance, and real pricing.

-Hoya Recharge vs Zeiss BlueGuard — An Honest Blue-Light Coating Comparison
+Hoya Recharge vs Zeiss BlueGuard — An Honest Blue-Light Lens Comparison

 An optician's 15-year take on Hoya Recharge vs Zeiss BlueGuard — filtration percentages, tint residue, surcharge ranges, and what the literature actually supports.